People don’t want to know about this, but it’s not really unusual. Medically induced illness: iatrogenic injury (third cause of death)

 I tweeted these thoughts:

-I was so fucking sick.
+I was so horribly sick.
 Sometimes I think about it and just the thought of those times is traumatizing.
 It’s still often very difficult too which keeps it fresh.

 I’ve come so far but when I think about what it was like it’s just horrifying.
 Horrifying, still, because it remains incredibly alienating…